asdf-vm/asdf/docs/plugins-create.md

 For example, a `foo` plugin might expose the command `asdf foo bar` by providing an executable file at `bin/bar`.
 If `bin/bar` is a file but has no executable bit set, then its considered a source-able bash script, and will be sourced with all the functions in `$ASDF_DIR/lib/utils.sh` already loaded.
+The executable for `asdf foo` itself should be placed in `bin/default-command`

 A good example of this feature is the `nodejs` plugin, where people must import the release team keyring before installing a nodejs version.
 People can execute the following command without having to know where exactly is the plugin located.